roapi/roapi/README.md

 You can query tables through REST API by sending `GET` requests to `/api/tables/{table_name}`.
 Query operators are specified as query params.

-REST API currently supports the following query operators:
+REST query frontend currently supports the following query operators:

 * columns
 * sort